 Sign up to get email and text message notifications of available homes in your area.
-Homes are only available for 7 days on this program and it is vital that you are notified quickly in order to participate.
+GNND homes are only available for seven days on this program and it is vital that you are notified quickly in order to participate.
 Everyone has an equal opportunity to purchase each house available.
-HUD randomly selects from all candidates interested in a particular property.
-We will assign a real estate Agent to assist you.
+HUD randomly selects the winner from all candidates interested in a particular property.
+We will assign a real estate Agent in your area to assist you.
 Participants must contact their assigned Agent to be placed into the lottery drawing.
 Your assigned Agent can provide you with Mortgage Lender information to get pre-qualified so that you are ready to take advantage of the best federal program in the nation which rewards you for your dedication to the community.

-Very good!
+VERY GOOD!
 Many homes have been awarded to participants because they were the only interested party.
 If one Teacher, one Firefighter and one Officer are interested in the same house, everyone has an equal opportunity and a 33% chance of becoming the Buyer.
 The odds of being selected the Buyer are directly proportionate to the number of interested participants.
-Many GNND homes have been lost from the program because there were no interested candidates were entered into the lottery drawing during the seven day GNND period.
+Many GNND homes have been lost from the program because no interested candidates were entered into the lottery drawing during the seven day GNND period.

-Public teachers are eligible for any home within the boundaries of their employer’s district.
+Public school teachers are eligible for any GNND home within the boundaries of their employer’s servicing area.
 Private school teachers are eligible for any home within the servicing area of their employer.
 Your employer must certify that you are employed full-time by a state-accredited public school or private school, as a classroom teacher in grades Pre-Kindergarten through 12th grade and that your agency serves students from the school district or, in the case of a private school, from the area where the home is located in the normal course of business.
 Administrators, paraprofessionals, teacher’s aids and supportive services staff are in most instances not eligible for the GNND program.